RubStadel/quickmaths/README.md

 # quickmaths

-A Telegram bot through which a numbers game (credits to [Answer In Progress](https://www.youtube.com/@answerinprogress "AIP on YouTube")) can be played in a WebApp.
+A Telegram bot through which a number of mental arithmetics games (inspired by [Answer In Progress'](https://www.youtube.com/@answerinprogress "AIP on YouTube") [quick maths game](https://www.youtube.com/watch?v=xvOkXXprG2g "why do people hate math")) can be played in a mobile-optimized WebApp.

 ---